mk12/table-extract/README.md

 Contributions are welcome!
 There are two things to keep in mind:

-1. This project uses the nightly Rust toolchain from [rustup][3].
+1. This project uses the stable Rust toolchain from [rustup][3].
 2. This project uses `cargo fmt` to keep the code tidy.

 [3]: https://www.rustup.rs/

 ## License

-© 2017 Mitchell Kember
+© 2019 Mitchell Kember

 TableExtract is available under the MIT License; see [LICENSE](LICENSE.md) for details.